DinMo

 Illustration of Reverse ETL process

-👉🏼 In short, Reverse ETL enables data synchronization across different systems and apps for accuracy and coherence.
+👉🏼 In short, Reverse ETL enables data synchronisation across different systems and apps for accuracy and coherence.

 Download our complete guide to Reverse ETL!